Priyanshi545/RAG-based-AI-Teaching-Assistant/Readme.md

 # Step 4= Convert the json files to vectors
 Use the file preprocesses_jsons to convert this jsons files to a dataframe with embedding and then save it as a joblil pickle

-# Step 5= Generating the prompt nad feeding to LLM'S
+# Step 5= Generating the prompt and feeding to LLM'S
 Read the joblib file and load it to the memory.Then create the relevant prompt according to the user query and then pass it to the LLM's for generate the response